 ABOUT RAFAEL

-Rafael Arden grew up in the entertainment industry and was on stage performing from a very young age.
+Rafael Arden grew up in the entertainment industry and was performing on stage from a very young age.